M51 (missile): Testing

 On 5 May 2013, an M51 flight test missile failed after being fired by a submerged ballistic missile submarine off the coast of Brittany.
 This was the first failed launch of the M51 after five successful launches since 2006.
 On 30 September 2015, an M51 was successfully test-flown from a land-based missile site near Biscarrosse to a desolate target in the North Atlantic.

 On 12 June 2020, a successful test launch of a M51 missile was conducted from the Triomphant-class submarine off the south-west tip of Finistère, Brittany.
 On 28 April 2021, the French Ministry of Armed Forces announced that it had tested an M51 missile.
 The test was not launched from a French Navy Triomphant-class submarine but from a land-based facility located in southwestern France.
 On 19 April 2023, Ministry of Armed Forces announced another M51 test launched from Le Terrible.

 An M51.3 was test fired successfully in November 2023.
 It entered operational service in late 2025 with a reported operational range of 8,000 to 10,000 km, a speed of Mach 25 and improved accuracy and penetration capabilities.
 In September 2025, ArianeGroup was awarded a contract to design and produce the fourth version of the M51 submarine launched ballistic missile (SLBM) known as “M51.4”.

+One of the possible reasons for the continued upgrades of the missile may be an analysis by the Royal United Services Institute, according to which Russian missile defenses may soon be able to intercept British and French nuclear weapons.